-Papaflessas was not only a clergyman but a brave warrior with a magnetic personality with incredible leadership skills.
+Papaflessas was not only a clergyman but a brave warrior with a magnetic personality and incredible leadership skills.
 He was one of the very first to raise his rifle and shout “Liberty or Death.”

 A leading member of Filiki Eteria, Panagiotis Sekeris had described him as “impetuous.”
-Papaflessas justified this at every opportunity
+Papaflessas justified this at every opportunity.

 Grigorios Dikaios-Flessas and Filiki Eteria

 Born Grigorios Dikaios in Messinia of Morias (today Peloponnese) in 1788, he was the son of Dimitrios Dikaios, a man who had fathered 28 children.
 “Flessas” was a nickname.

 Historians say that the young man inherited his love for women from his father—and women loved him back.

 In 1816, he became a monk in the monastery of Panagias tis Velanidias in Kalamata, where he took the name Grigorios Flessas, hence “Papaflessas” (or literally “priest Flessas”).

 Papaflessas soon clashed fiercely with a Turkish official over the monastery property and was forced to leave the area.

 He relocated to the island of Zakynthos, where he became Archimandrite.
 From there, he chose to move to Constantinople in 2018.

 Once in Constantinople, he was initiated into the secret revolutionary society Filiki Eteria by Anagnostaras, who later became one of the great chieftains in the Greek War of Independence.